mozilla/ichnaea/docs/metrics.rst

 categories:

 High Accuracy (``#accuracy:high``)
-    A query containing at least two WiFi networks.
+    A query containing at least two Bluetooth or WiFi networks.

 Medium Accuracy (``#accuracy:medium``)
-    A query containing no WiFi networks but at least one cell network.
+    A query containing neither Bluetooth nor WiFi networks but at least one cell network.

 Low Accuracy (``#accuracy:low``)
     A query containing no networks but only the IP address of the client.